 Talk about adding insult to injury.
 The outfits were not only tacky, but terribly uncomfortable.
 White and cobalt blue checkered pants, purchased from Owens Men's Wear in East Gadsden.
-The pants felt like you were wearing a Slinky on each leg.
-Touring around in those blue pants in the middle of Summer made you aware of every drop of sweat beaded out of your body.
+The pants felt like you were wearing Slinky's on each leg.
+Touring around in those blue pants in the middle of Summer made me aware of every drop of sweat beading out of my poor body.
 The inseam of at polyester nightmare wore a kid's crotch raw.
 I wanted to pull out like Brook did, but it was too late.
 The outfits were already purchased and I HAD TO GO.

-We drove all around the pan-handle of Florida singing at various Methodist churches in that yellow non-air conditioned school bus that they had painted up to look like the Partridge Family 's.
+We drove all around the pan-handle of Florida singing at various Methodist churches in that yellow non-air conditioned school bus that had been painted up to look like the Partridge Family 's bus.
 It was a miserable trip.
-Sing somewhere and then get back into that yellow cattle car and drive some more in that child broiler.
-Hours upon hours in that heat and no way to sleep in those upright school bus seats.
+Sing somewhere and then get back into that yellow cattle car and drive and drive down that road in that damn child broiler.
+Hours upon hours in that insufferable heat with no way to sleep in those upright school bus seats.
 I remember stretching out beneath the bench seats on the rubber mat that was the flooring.
 The vibration kept the naps from being very long.
-The heat was unbearable.

 Well...a few years later my sister and brother in-law were over the Central United Methodist youth.
 I wasn't going to get in their musical, 'Naphtali' by John Fisher.
 Like an idiot, I let Jennie persuade me to 'help them' with this musical.
 Well, shame on me, it was truly the last time I was suckered into a choir/musical.